usgs/wdfn-blog/content/api_catalog.md

 Starting around the year 2000, we began publishing our water data in machine-friendly flat-file formats on a national scale.
 These earliest URL endpoints are a primitive form of web service from an earlier time in the history of the Web.
 They output data, not in open-standard formats, but simple tab-delimited files known as [RDB files](https://waterdata.usgs.gov/nwis/?tab_delimited_format_info).
-The input parameters (URL arguments) are not formally documented; instead, arguments are discovered by using search tools on web pages, noting the resulting URL, and cleverly incorporating it into your code by modifying arguments as needed.
+The input parameters (URL parameters) are not formally documented; instead, input parameters are discovered by using search tools on web pages, noting the resulting URL, and cleverly incorporating it into your code by modifying input parameters as needed.

 **USGS intends to decommission these endpoints in the coming years, but not until adequate replacements have been developed.**  Until then, although we caution that these old endpoints may be challenging to incorporate into modern software, you may